Curved Page Divider

 Myth #4: Foster Parents Can't Bond With Their Foster Children

-Foster parents can and should bond with their foster children.
+Foster parents can and should form strong bonds with their foster children.
 After all, you can show these children the love and support they desperately need.

 Saying goodbye to foster children can feel sad.
 However, you've made a difference in this child's life.